jvzonlab/OrganoidTracker/manuals/AUTOMATIC_TRACKING.md

 * Limiting the number of time steps that you are looking at.
 In the warning screen, if you open the Edit menu, there's an option to set the minimum and maximum time point for correction.
 * Limiting the area you are looking at.
 This is most easily done by pressing L in the cell track editor, and then observing any lineages that still have warnings.
 Correct any lineages that need to be corrected (press E while you hover your mouse over them).
 Once you are satisfied, you can then delete all lineages that still have errors in them.
 This is done from the cell track editor: press `Edit > Batch deletion > Delete lineages with errors`.
 See [batch editing](BATCH_OPERATIONS.md) for more ways to delete a lot of lineages at once.

 You can change a few settings of the error checker, to make it stricter or less strict.
-In the error checking screen (the screen you opened with `E`) there are three options available in the `Edit` menu: the minimum time in between two cell divisions of the same cell, and the maximum distance a cell may move per minute.
+In the error checking screen (the screen you opened with `E`) there are three options available in the `Edit` menu: the minimimum marginalized probability a link should have, the minimum time in between two cell divisions of the same cell, and the maximum distance a cell may move per minute (only useful before marginalization).

 ## What to do if my results aren't good?
 That's a difficult problem!
 You have a few options: